evanphoward/CS262/journals/ye_joo_journal.md

 Adding wildcard matching in list_account functionality.
 Document for user.
 Converted print tests to unit tests.
 I do wonder if receive_message should work the way it does right now (stacking up strings).
 An alternative way to do it is to just have a list and then packing arguments, which almost seems more reasonable.
 (This would require change in server --> client protocol)
 Account Deletes --> queueing return message back to MESSAGES to be delievered like any other message, just with the information that the account has been deleted

+2023.02.21.
+Debugged wildcard matching error (it had to do with wire protocol sending over first char of search term rather than entire string).
+Debugged unbound local error for RECEIVED_MESSAGES due to local/global scoping issue.
+Changed server side code to the actual delete implementation: once account is deleted, remaining messages get delivered to user before the user leaves.

+Generally tested functions in non-grpc chat case.
+Just one error case.
+The initial messaging seems to work but one thing I've tried that doesn't properly work (maybe it's just me): if yejoo sends evan message, yejoo logs out, evan logs in, evan logs out, then upon log out evan will see message if yejoo sends evan message, yejoo logs out, evan logs in, evan clicks check message, then there will be no message, when evan tries to log out it will pring PONG?